dr-jts/postgis-patterns/process/construct.md

 <https://gis.stackexchange.com/questions/426933/buffer-with-postgis-in-the-form-of-a-pentagon-or-hexagon>

 **Solution 1: SQL**

-Consruct a pentagon (5 sides) of radius 2 centred at (10,10).
+Construct a pentagon (5 sides) of radius 2 centred at (10,10).
 Those values can be changed to whatever is needed.

 ```sql
 SELECT ST_MakePolygon( ST_MakeLine( ARRAY_AGG(